pingcap/tispark/docs/userguide_spark2.1.md

 ## Overview

 TiSpark is a thin layer built for running Apache Spark on top of TiDB/TiKV to answer the complex OLAP queries.
-It enjoys the merits of both the Spark platform and the distributed clusters of TiKV, at the same time, seamlessly integrated to TiDB, the distributed OLTP database, to provide one-stop Hybrid Transactional/Analytical Processing (HTAP) solutions for online transactions and analyses.
+While enjoying the merits of both the Spark platform and the distributed clusters of TiKV, it is seamlessly integrated with TiDB, the distributed OLTP database, and thus blessed to provide one-stop Hybrid Transactional/Analytical Processing (HTAP) solutions for online transactions and analyses.

 It is an OLAP solution that runs Spark SQL directly on TiKV, the distributed storage engine.